RomainCtl/RecoFinement/docs/developers/external_services/spotify.md

 Recofinement retrieves on each connection:

-* the top 20 musics listened to by the user,
+* the top 20 music listened to by the user,
 * the last 20 pieces of music listened to,
 * the music from the first 20 playlists